Dubiz

 1. Is Dubai startup-friendly?

-Dubai is extremely startup-friendly due of its business-friendly environment, tax incentives, and government support.
+Dubai is extremely startup-friendly due to its business-friendly environment, tax incentives, and government support.

 Yes, you can own 100% of your business in Dubai free zones.
 Certain activities on the mainland also allow 100% ownership.